There are a million different tools out there for a thousand uses, but

 Then they have to replace them, sooner rather than later.
 The place the shovel will break is right where the handle meets the blade - most often because gardeners, being impatient, will use it as a pry bar.

-If tools are left out in the rain, this is also the place where water will collect, leading to rot.
+If tools are left out in the rain, where the handle goes into the slot in the blade is the place where water will collect, leading to rot.
 So it's best to keep your tools dry and out of the rain when you're not using them.

 Used motor oil is a good protector of both wood and metal.
 Wipe some on in the fall to give the tools a chance to soak it in over the winter.